arsnl/peppy/README.md

 If you want to install Peppy manually, follow these steps.

-#### 1. Install dependencies:
+#### 1. Install dependencies

 ```
 npm install --save-dev eslint-config-peppy prettier eslint
 ```

-#### 2. Set ESLint
+#### 2. Setup ESLint

 If you don't already have one, create an ESLint configuration file (eg: `.eslintrc.js`) in the root of your project.

 Then, add configurations to the "extends" array in your ESLint configuration file.

 ```js
 module.exports = {